aatarasoff/thrift-api-gateway-core/README.md

     SomeReturnData getSomeData(
         1: AuthToken authData,
         2: RequestData requestData
-    ) throws (1: SomeException e);
+    ) throws (1: SomeException e, 99: UnauthorizedException ue);
 }
 ```

-As you see, difference beetween two services only in the first argument.
+As you see, difference beetween two services in the first argument and unauthorized exception as 99 field (I hope nobody needs more than 98 exceptions :) ).

 MessageTranslator can get thrift message from external service and transform it into internal service message.